You are here

 Eight viewing opportunities are offered each year.
 Watches in 2019 will be held each Friday and Saturday night in the month of July.
 (July 5, 6, 12, 13, 19, 20, 26 and 27.)

 Hopeful Selman Bat Watch participants must print, complete and mail their registration form to Selman Bat Watch c/o Oklahoma Department of Wildlife Conservation, P.O.
 Box 53465, Oklahoma City, OK 73152 between May 28 and June 7, 2019 to be considered for 2019 watches.
-Registration is not yet open for the 2019 Watches.
+Registration is not yet open for 2020 watches.
 Please read the registration form and the below "Things to Consider if Selected for a Selman Bat Watch" carefully before completing.

 Only one registration form is needed for families or groups.
 Group members should not register individually.
 Group size is limited to 10 on Saturday evenings.